 The latest figures suggest meeting federal lake pollution standards will cost in excess of $100 million a year over 20 years.

 GSR's patent pending, scalable, bolt-on platform changes the waste nutrient management game - it converts the enormously growing problem of excessive nutrients into an enormous opportunity by generating new revenue sources from recovered nutrients and saves the treatment costs anywhere - nationwide and worldwide.
 GSR's process combines cutting edge technological advances with mass production of the fastest growing biomass feeding on excess nutrients to convert them into valued products for the fastest growing food, water, and energy markets.

-Industries and dairy farms generating effluents containing excessive nutrients are our potential partners.
+Food & beverage Industries and Livestock farms generating wastes and effluents containing excessive nutrients are our potential partners.
 They are required to meet standards for the handling and recycling of wastewater nutrients per guidelines from state and federal regulatory agencies.